AshrafElshazly/DevOps-Interviews-Questions-Intake44/README.md

 - Your EC2 instance is not reachable via SSH.
 What troubleshooting steps would you take?

 - An application deployed on AWS Lambda is exceeding its memory limits.
 What can you do to troubleshoot and fix the issue?

-## Helm

-- What is Helm and why is it used?
-- How do you create a Helm chart?
-- What are the main components of a Helm chart?
-- How do you manage dependencies in Helm?
-- Explain the process of releasing a command with Helm.
-- How do you roll back a Helm release?

-## GitOps

-### Concepts

-- What is GitOps and how does it work?
-- What are the benefits of using GitOps?
-- How do you implement GitOps in a Kubernetes environment?
-- What are some popular GitOps tools?
-- How does GitOps handle deployments and rollbacks?

-## ELK Stack (Elasticsearch, Logstash, Kibana)

-- What is the ELK stack and what are its components?
-- How do Elasticsearch, Logstash, and Kibana interact with each other?
-- What are some common use cases for the ELK stack?
-- How to secure the ELK stack?
-- How to create visualizations in Kibana?
-- How to scale Elasticsearch for large data sets?
-- How to optimize search performance in Elasticsearch?
-- How to configure and manage Logstash pipelines?

 # CI/CD Cycle